The Inner Workings of My Breakdown (a Dream)

 With more curiosity than courage, I ask him –

 The path to peace, Dmitri says, ends with the last man standing.
 It never fails.
-It’s up to the armies of mercenaries to fight it out and see the matter to a bloody conclusion.
+It’s up to armies of mercenaries to fight it out and see the matter to its bloody evolutionary conclusion.

 Horrified, I stammer with outrage –